-The HubSpot CMS is a powerful content management system — but it’s much more than just a website builder.
-With the HubSpot CMS, you can create, manage, optimize, and report on your website all in one place.
+CMS Hub, a content management system by HubSpot, is a deeply powerful website builder — but it’s much more than that.
+With the HubSpot's CMS, you can create, manage, optimize, and report on your website all in one place.
 You can also generate leads and cultivate relationships with them using the built-in free HubSpot CRM and lead capture tools.

 If you’re reading this and thinking, “But where do I even get started?” — don’t worry.
-There are 8 essential things you need to know when getting started with the HubSpot CMS.
+There are 8 essential things you need to know when getting started with CMS Hub.
 Once you’ve mastered these, you’ll be well on your way to becoming a CMS expert.

 - CMS Fundamentals

 - Organization & Management